Skip to main content

 where

-• C{C} is the BEEFY commitment (Definition 50).
+• C{C} is the BEEFY commitment (Definition 55).

 • V0,n{V}_{{{0},\ldots{n}}} is an array where its exact size matches the number of validators in the current authority set as specified by idV\text{id}_{{{\mathbb{{V}}}}} in C{C}.
-Individual items are booleans which indicate whether the validator has signed the statement (true) or not (false).
+Individual items are booleans which indicate whether the validator has signed the payload (true) or not (false).
 It’s critical that the boolean indicators are sorted based on their corresponding public key entry in the authority set.
+For example, the boolean indicator of the validator at index 3 in the authority set must be placed at index 3 in Vn{V}_{{n}}.
+This sorting allows clients to map public keys to their corresponding boolean indicators.

-• Rsig{R}_{{\text{sig}}} is the MMR root of the signatures in the original signed BEEFY commitment (Definition 52).
+• Rsig{R}_{{\text{sig}}} is the MMR root of the signatures in the original signed BEEFY commitment (Definition 57).